plawlost/yazzone/data/essays/mvp.md

 ## The Counterintuitive Truth

 My father has been in prison most of my life—political reasons.
 I see him monthly through glass.
-An hour isn't a relationship.
-It's maintenance.

-What I noticed: he was more present in that hour than many parents are in a week.
-Scarcity forced intention.
-When you only have sixty minutes, you don't waste them.

-This taught me something counterintuitive: constraints can produce presence.
-The parent who has limited time but uses it fully can do more than the one who has unlimited time but treats it as infinite.
-The first teaches you that people can show up despite circumstances.
-The second teaches you that availability isn't the same as attention.
+What that taught me: constraints force intention.
+When time is scarce, you can't defer presence to tomorrow.
+You either show up or you don't.

+This generalizes.
+Founders with six months of runway often ship faster than those with three years.
+Students who work jobs often outperform those with unlimited study time.
+Scarcity clarifies.
+Abundance can obscure.

+The lesson isn't about any one person.
+It's that presence is a choice, and unlimited availability can make it easy to keep choosing tomorrow.

 ## Two Kinds of Confidence